carbon-language/carbon-lang/clang/docs/ClangFormatStyleOptions.rst

 ``Language:`` parameter denoting the programming language this section of the configuration is targeted at.
 See the description of the **Language** option below for the list of supported languages.
-The first section may have no language set, it will set the default style options for all lanugages.
+The first section may have no language set, it will set the default style options for all languages.
 Configuration sections for specific language will override options set in the default section.